LoginByCall/WordPress_plugin/loginbycallv2/readme.txt

 The service is available in all countries, but some countries do not miss caller ID.

-Before using the service, check the caller ID [here](http://loginbycall.com/wp-login.php) and read the tariffs [here](http://loginbycall.com)
+Before using the service, check the caller ID [here](http://loginbycall.com/wp-login.php?action=register) and read the tariffs [here](http://loginbycall.com/price/)

-**Why the [LoginByCall Service](https://loginbycall.com/ "Easy login service") may interest my users?**
+**Why the [LoginByCall Service](http://loginbycall.com) may interest my users?**
-- Your users will be pleasantly surprised by the features of a simple login to your site.
+- Your users will be pleasantly surprised by the features of a simple sign-up and sign-in to your site.
-- You no longer need complicated captcha (the service will protect your site from bots).
+- You no longer need complicated captcha (the service will protect your site from spam and bots).
-- The signup and login process will be performed in two easy steps.
+- The sign-up and sign-in process will be performed in two easy steps.
 - Your users will never face the forgot-password issue again.
 - This unique service has no rivals on the global market.
 - You always have actual contacts of your users.